gmc-code/PC-microbit-micropython/docs/lessons/Show_text.rst

     display.show(3.14)

-| The second sample code leaves a clear the 4 and pauses for 2 seconds before repeating the show.
+| The second sample code clears the "4" and pauses for 2 seconds before repeating the show.

 .. code-block:: python